habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 ---

 ## Iterative Development
-To assist in creating new packages, or modifying existing ones, the supervisor has an option to allow you to use the configuration directly from a specific directory, rather than the one it includes in the compiled artifact.
+To assist in creating new packages, or modifying existing ones, the Supervisor has an option to allow you to use the configuration directly from a specific directory, rather than the one it includes in the compiled artifact.
 This can significantly shorten the cycle time when working on configuration and hooks.